 - Plus many other tasks depending on the photographer’s workflow

 You’re doing a disservice to your business if you only look at the bottom line number and don’t have a deep understanding of how you arrived there.
-Think of your business as a race car, and your mission is to make it faster by shaving every possible thousandth of a second off of each lap.
+Think of your business as a race car.
+Your mission is to make it faster by shaving every possible thousandth of a second off of each lap.
 Focusing solely on your photography skills is like having a race car and only paying attention to the paint job.
 It may have a world-class paint job, but you’ll never win a race with the engine leaking oil and bald tires.

 Using the results of the survey, we can calculate that the post-processing cost per image before using Snapizzi was $0.135 per image ($540/4000).
 Using Snapizzi reduced the cost per image to $0.001 per image ($39/4000).
 A staggering improvement of 13,400%!

 Do you know what your average sale price is per customer?
 Per league, school or sport?
 Do you know your profit margins?
 What about staffing costs?
 What is the most profitable product you sell?
 The least?
 Do you know where your customers are coming from?
 Do you know open rates on your marketing e-mails?

 Decide what KPIs are important to you and start tracking your performance.

 The most important thing to know is what is driving the numbers you see when you assess the health of your business.
 We use Geckoboard to aggregate all of our data into one dashboard that allows us to constantly monitor our growth and performance.
 You can even start with just a simple spreadsheet — but the point is to start!

 Nothing illustrates this principle better than the documentary, Hitting the Apex.
 Narrated by Brad Pitt, it’s a remarkable look into the world of MotoGP racing.
 A world which you don’t need to be a part of to appreciate — and to be inspired by — the relentless pursuit of winning that these teams and riders possess.
 The relentless pursuit to be the BEST!